etsuprun/yelpgalaxy/README.md

 # Yelp Category Galaxy

-This project uses data from the Yelp challenge (http://www.yelp.com/dataset_challenge) in order to aggregate and visualize information about the categories of businesses on Yelp and their attributes, such as:
+This project uses data from the Yelp challenge (http://www.yelp.com/dataset_challenge) to aggregate and visualize the categories of businesses on Yelp and their attributes, such as:

 * category size
 * average review rating